peteroupc/html3dutil/doc/tutorial-camera.md

 As the name suggests, clip space coordinates are used for clipping primitives to the screen.
-Each clip space vertex is in _homogeneous coordinates_, consisting of an X, Y, Z, and W coordinate, where the X, Y, and Z are premultiplied by the W. The perspective matrix returned by <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>, for example, transforms W to the negative Z coordinate in eye space, that is, it will increase with the distance to the coordinates from the "eye" or "camera".
+Each clip space vertex is in _homogeneous coordinates_, consisting of an X, Y, Z, and W coordinate, where the X, Y, and Z are premultiplied by the W. The perspective matrix returned by MathUtil.mat4perspective, for example, transforms W to the negative Z coordinate in eye space, that is, it will increase with the distance to the coordinates from the "eye" or "camera".